 2. Toronto, Canada

 Another accepting destination on our list where you will be treated with respect and equality regardless of your sexuality.
 With plenty of gay-friendly hangouts, from exciting nightclubs and bars to impressive galleries and theatres to the famous Gay Village, and much more…you will feel comfortable being yourself in Toronto.
 Even Pride events are embraced by both heterosexual celebrities and the Prime Minister, Justin Trudeau, who became the country’s first head of government to march in a Pride parade.

 3. São Paulo, Brazil

 Expect the largest Gay Pride Parade according to the Guinness Book Of World Records and OTT displays of support.
 In recent years, the carnival-inspired Pride Parade events have attracted more than four million people a year.
 Equally, if you like a rowdy party, prepare for some brilliant festivals and marvellous nightlife because this spot has a strong love for the gay scene.
 From exclusive gay clubs to gay malls to low-key gay hotels…it is the ultimate destination for queer travellers.

 4. Berlin, Germany

-Berlin was home to the world’s first gay neighbourhood in the twentieth century where homosexuality was tolerated and cross-dressing was approved.
+Berlin is home to the world’s first gay neighbourhood in the twentieth century where homosexuality was tolerated and cross-dressing was approved.
 Nowadays, Berlin makes a fantastic city gaycation because of its open and accepting attitude, active gay community and a thriving scene of gay culture, arts and music.
 If you’re a party person, you’ll love the 72 hour music event hosted by Berghain, while CSD Berlin, takes place every July, and is a huge street festival demonstrating equal rights for the LGBTQ+ folk.

 5. San Francisco, USA